Viet Cong: Origin

-Launches "armed struggle"
+Launches armed struggle

 The Communist Party of Vietnam approved a "people's war" on the South at a session in January 1959 and this decision was confirmed by the Politburo in March.
 In May 1959, Group 559 was established to maintain and upgrade the Ho Chi Minh trail, at this time a six-month mountain trek through Laos.
 About 500 of the "regroupees" of 1954 were sent south on the trail during its first year of operation.
 The first arms delivery via the trail, a few dozen rifles, was completed in August 1959.

 Two regional command centers were merged to create the Central Office for South Vietnam (Trung ương Cục miền Nam), a unified communist party headquarters for the South.
 COSVN was initially located in Tây Ninh Province near the Cambodian border.
-On July 8, the Viet Cong killed two U.S. military advisors at Biên Hòa, the first American dead of the Vietnam War.
+On July 8, the VC killed two U.S. military advisors at Biên Hòa, the first American dead of the Vietnam War.
 The "2d Liberation Battalion" ambushed two companies of South Vietnamese soldiers in September 1959, the first large unit military action of the war.
 This was considered the beginning of the "armed struggle" in communist accounts.
-A series of uprisings beginning in the Mekong Delta province of Bến Tre in January 1960 created "liberated zones", models of Viet Cong-style government.
+A series of uprisings beginning in the Mekong Delta province of Bến Tre in January 1960 created "liberated zones", models of VC-style government.
 Propagandists celebrated their creation of battalions of "long-hair troops" (women).
 The fiery declarations of 1959 were followed by a lull while Hanoi focused on events in Laos (1960–61).
 Moscow favored reducing international tensions in 1960, as it was election year for the U.S. presidency.
 Despite this, 1960 was a year of unrest in South Vietnam, with pro-democracy demonstrations inspired by the South Korean student uprising that year and a failed military coup in November.